 The Ph.D. program is designed to augment an existing Master's degree or equivalent preparation.
-Admission is based on an overall evaluation of the candidate's undergraduate and graduate transcripts, GRE scores (e.g., ideally 1100+; with Test of English as a Foreign Language scores if the student's native language is not English), written records demonstrating at least three years of full-time teaching or school-related experience, a statement of purpose and aspiration, three letters of recommendation and faculty interviews.
+Admission is based on an overall evaluation of the candidate's undergraduate and graduate transcripts, GRE graduate school entry exam scores (ideally 1100+), TOEFL English language proficiency test scores if the student's native language is not English, written records demonstrating at least three years of full-time teaching or school-related experience, a statement of purpose and aspiration, three letters of recommendation, and faculty interviews.

-Ordinarily, students must enroll in nine hours of coursework (i.e., three courses) per term in full-time residence at SMU for the first two years of the program.
+Ordinarily, students must enroll in nine hours of coursework (i.e., three courses) per term in full-time residence through enrollment at SMU for the first two years of the program.
 With the assistance of their advisers (and dissertation committees), students develop programs of study tailored to their particular needs.
 However, all students share the same set of core requirements.
 Requirements for the doctoral degree encompass the 60 credit hours of coursework (including approved transfer credits), qualifying exams, a major area paper (often related to the future dissertation), evidence of teaching competency, dissemination of research (e.g., a conference presentation), a professional portfolio of the student's best work, advancement to the dissertation phase, formation of a dissertation committee, a dissertation with an oral defense and submission of a variation of the dissertation for possible publication.
 Students are expected to participate as assistants in extant research studies (often conducted in local school districts) as part of the research requirements of the program.